bensmithett/tropical/README.md

 - **[Babel](https://babeljs.io/)** so you can write JSX and ES2030
 - Decoupled client & server builds:
   - **Server:** Build static site assets from your `pages`
-  - **Client:** Full control over the client JS bundle (if any) to enhance your prerendered HTML with 🏝 **islands of interactivity** 🏝.
+  - **Client:** Full control over the client JS bundle (if any) to enhance parts of your prerendered HTML.
 Mix and match React components (isomorphic or client-only) with vanilla JS and other libraries… the power is yours!
   - Sensible `development` and `production` builds.
-- The San Blas `<Island>` component for easy isomorphic, progressively enhanced React.
+- San Blas `<Island>` & `withIsland()` helpers for easy, targeted, isomorphic React.

 Not feeling these defaults? **Change them!** San Blas is a template repo, not a black box library with config options you need to learn.